MT. WASHINGTON VALLEY REAL ESTATE

 Silver Lake

 Nearly 1,000 acres for swimming, kayaking, and fishing.
-Multiple public beaches & boat launch.
+Multiple public beaches and a boat launch.

 One of North America's largest glacial erratics.
-Short, easy walk.
-National Natural Landmark.
+A short, easy walk.
+National Natural Landmark since 1970.

 Quiet trails through the Hoyt Wildlife Sanctuary.
-White Mountain National Forest nearby.
+White Mountain National Forest minutes north.
+Snowmobile access to the state network.

 Practical Information for Buyers